actions-marketplace-validations/iskoldt-X_conda-publish-action/README.md

 ### ANACONDA_TOKEN

 1. Get an Anaconda token (with read and write API access) at `anaconda.org/USERNAME/settings/access`
 2. Add it to the Secrets of the Github repository as `ANACONDA_TOKEN`

 ### Supported anaconda channels
 - conda-forge
-- pytorch
-- fcakyon
-- districtdatalabs
+- elbeejay